Opening Soon

 Activities funded

-• Development and implementation of a marketing strategy, including digital marketing for foreign markets, tool development, and advertising in foreign markets.
+- Develop and implement a marketing strategy, including a digital strategy for foreign markets.

 Examples of admissible projects: